to a second son and at present, the Duke of York is Prince Andrew, second son of Queen Elizabeth II. There have been

 eight creations of the title starting with Edmund Langley, fourth son of Edward III.
 There is Richard, the most famous Duke

 of York, whose name is frequently used to recall the colours of the rainbow with the mnemonic ‘Richard Of York Gave Battle

-In Vain’ and finally there is our present duke.
+In Vain’ and finally there was Elizabeth II's father George VI.

 held it until 1827 when the grandson of George III died, it then passed to our present royal family and the title of Duke of